elixir-bridge/elixir-bridge.github.io/01_Installfest/06-create-an-ssh-key.markdown

 Press enter to accept the default key save location.

-Next you'll be asked for a passphrase
+Next you'll be asked for a passphrase.

 ##### Option 1: No passphrase
-Hit enter to accept blank passphrase, then hit enter again.
+Hit enter to accept a blank passphrase, then hit enter again.

 ##### Option 2: Passphrase
 If your computer is shared with other people, as in a work laptop, you should choose and enter a real passphrase.
 Twice.

-After the key generation is complete- your output should look like this -
+After the key generation is complete, your output should look like this:

 ```text
 Generating public/private rsa key pair.